Topic study hub

 Common mistakes

-- Misidentifying Isomers: To distinguish between optical and structural isomers, remember that optical isomers are non-superimposable mirror images due to chiral centers, while structural isomers differ in the connectivity of their atoms.
-Focus on the arrangement of atoms and the presence of chiral centers when classifying isomers.
+- Confusing optical isomers with structural isomers: Remember that optical isomers are specifically non-superimposable mirror images, while structural isomers differ in the connectivity of atoms.

 Practice preview